 - Cost savings from reduced staff time and avoidance of unnecessary follow-up testing and treatment

 Question 4.
-How do you interpret the QuantiFERON-TB Gold In-Tube test result?
+How do you interpret the QuantiFERON-TB Gold, (Draw Site Incubated) test result?

 An example of a QuantiFERON report is shown below:

 Nil or Negative Control Tube (grey cap)

 The Nil value comes from the negative control tube that contains no additives; it is used to determine if the patient has a preexisting immune response (i.e., heterophile antibody effects, non-specific gamma interferon production, etc.) which could cause a false-positive reading on the test.

 In order for a test to be valid, the Nil tube must have a value of ≤8.0 IU/mL.
 In the example cited above, the Nil value (0.07 IU/mL) is well within the recommended range of ≤8.0 IU/mL.

 Mitogen or Positive Control Tube (purple cap)

 The mitogen control tube contains a mitogen (phytohaemogglutin-P), which is a non-specific stimulator of T-cells.
 It is used to assure the patient has a healthy immune status and also serves as a control for correct blood handling and incubation.
 It is used to detect false-negative readings.